DavidLBoyd1986/ansible-playbooks/README.md

  The "bootstrap_controller_initial_setup.yml" configures the ansible-controller, and the "bootstrap_hosts_initial_setup.yml" configures the hosts.

 The only difference between these "bootstrap_hosts_initial_setup.yml" and "bootstrap_hosts.yml" is the "initial_setup" playbook is pointing to files in /root and "bootstrap_hosts.yml" is pointing to files in the USER's directory.
-The "bootstrap_hosts.yml" playbook is meant to be ran to configure new hosts created after the initial configurition of ansible; there is an explanation at the end of this README that explains how to bootstrap/configure new hosts, after the initial setup.
+The "bootstrap_hosts.yml" playbook is meant to be ran to configure new hosts created after the initial configuration of ansible; there is an explanation at the end of this README that explains how to bootstrap/configure new hosts, after the initial setup is complete.
 I might try to reconcile these two playbooks in the future.

 The playbooks below can be used anytime after the initial set-up of ansible to configure new hosts:
 - bootstrap_hosts.yml
     - Sets up host to allow ansible to be used on it: add ansible user, add ssh keys, etc...
 - configure_hosts.yml
-    - Performs basic configurations: Install software, adds configurations, etc...
+    - Performs basic configurations: install software, adds configurations, etc...
 - update_hosts.yml
     - Runs update commands on all hosts.
 Doesn't do any backup or testing, might add that in the future
 - change_hostname_and_resubscribe.yml